 Managing Depression Among Residents

-This is a measure of the percentage of long-term care patients demonstrating depressive symptoms.
+This datapoint measures the percentage of long-term care patients exhibiting depressive symptoms.

 Appropriate Vaccine Usage